jborean93/PSWSMan/docs/en-US/about_PSWSManAuthentication.md

 The TLS option can be used to finely control the TLS context that CredSSP sets up.
 For example the default TLS context for CredSSP will not validate the CredSSP certificate as it's typically an ephemeral self-signed certificate.
 By specifying a custom TLS option for CredSSP it can be setup so the remote certificate is verified or that only specific TLS protocols or cipher suites are used.
-Be careful not to restrict the TLS protocols available to just TLS 1.3, Windows does not support TLS 1.3 used for CredSSP as of yet.
+Be careful not to restrict the TLS protocols available to just TLS 1.3, Windows does not support CredSSP with TLS 1.3 as of yet (the WSMan connection can still be TLS 1.3 though).

 CredSSP is not enabled by default on the remote server as the unconstrained delegation can be dangerous if the remote host is not trusted.
 To enable CredSSP on the WSMan server run the following: